visit-dav/visit/src/doc/cli_manual/functions.rst

     Any type of operator attributes object.

 operatorIndex : integer
-    An optional zero-based integer that serves as an index into the activeplot's operator list.
-Use this argument if you want to set the operator attributes for a plot that has multiple instances of the same type ofoperator.
-For example, if the active plot had a Transform operatorfollowed by a Slice operator followed by another Transform operator andyou wanted to adjust the attributes of the second Transform operator,you would pass an operatorIndex value of 2.
+    An optional zero-based integer that serves as an index into the active plot's operator list.
+Use this argument if you want to set the operator attributes for a plot that has multiple instances of the same type of operator.
+For example, if the active plot had a Transform operator followed by a Slice operator followed by another Transform operator and you wanted to adjust the attributes of the second Transform operator, you would pass an operatorIndex value of 2.

 all : integer
-    An optional integer argument that tells the function to apply the operator attributes to all plots containing the specified operator if the value of the argument is non-zero.
+    An optional integer argument that tells the function to apply theoperator attributes to all plots containing the specified operator if the value of the argument is non-zero.

 return type : CLI_return_t
     All functions return an integer value of 1 for success and 0 for failure.